 - Overall: 24/40

-You might be wondering how such a traditional offering could be considered as the best razor for men.
-Well, this is your wild-card option; the traditional DE safety razor.
-And the leader in this field is MÜHLE, a German-made shaving company.
-A razor handle will cost you around £32.50 but the blades retail at just £2.50 for 10.
+You might be wondering how such a traditional offering could be considered the best razor for men.
+Well, this is your wild-card option: the classic double-edged (DE) safety razor.
+The leader in this field is undoubtedly MÜHLE, an established and widely-respected shaving company hailing from Germany.

-They provide a seriously close shave but be warned – they aren’t quite as forgiving on the skin.
-However, the closed blade R89 razor offers a much gentler shave whilst still being close.
-The R89 razor handle costs £32.50 but should last a lifetime.
+A safety razor provides a seriously close shave but be warned: they aren’t as forgiving on the skin.
+That said, the closed blade R89 razor offers a much more comfortable shave whilst still being close.
+The razor handle itself costs £32.75 but should last a lifetime.

 - Closeness: 10/10